- CLASS: Aves (Birds)

 Lacking an egg tooth, the chick must kick its way out of the shell.
 It hatches wearing shaggy adult feathers and looking like a miniature version of its parents.
 No ugly baby phase for these birds!
 The youngster is not fed by the adults but gets its nourishment from a large reserve of yolk in its abdomen.
 The chick stays in the nest for its first few days, gaining strength.
 The young kiwi then leaves the burrow and, accompanied by Dad, begins the search for food.
 It stays with the male up to 20 days and may stick around in the adults' territory for months or even years.

-It was long thought that the kiwi mates for life, but as researchers come to know individuals during research in the wild, it has become clear that the kiwi “divorce rate” was quite high, with birds changing mates every couple of years, in areas where kiwis were abundant.
+It was long thought that the kiwi mates for life, but it has become clear that the kiwi “divorce rate” is quite high, with birds changing mates every couple of years, in areas where kiwis are abundant.

 The kiwi existed for millions of years with only one natural predator—the now-extinct laughing owl—and no threats of any kind.
 When the Maori people established themselves in New Zealand in the 1300s, they used kiwi feathers to adorn cloaks worn by their chiefs and used the birds as food, hunting them at night by imitating kiwi calls.
 But in the late 1800s, settlers moved into kiwi territory, bringing dogs, cats, ferrets, stoats, and rats that ate kiwi eggs or the birds themselves.
 The settlers prized kiwi feathers, too—for trout flies!
 Kiwi leg bones were popular as well for making pipe stems.